core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Update Endpoint Links {#link-up}

-A PATCH update adds, removes or changes links for the endpoint by including link update information in the payload of the update as a merge-patch+json format {{RFC7396}}
+A iPATCH (PATCH) update adds, removes or changes links for the endpoint by including link update information in the payload of the update as a merge-patch+json format {{RFC7396}}
 document.

 Other PATCH document formats may be used as appropriate for patching the array of objects format of a Registration Resource.
 In particular, a select-merge patch document format could combine the function of link selection query and link attribute replacement values.